benwzj/benwzj.github.io/_posts/2024-02-03-timeout-javascript.md

 The `setTimeout()` and `setInterval()` methods allow authors to schedule timer-based callbacks.

 - Timers can be nested; after five such nested timers, however, the interval is forced to be at least four milliseconds.
 - This API does not guarantee that timers will run exactly on schedule.
-Delays due to CPU load, other tasks, etc, are to be expected.
+Delays due to CPU load, other tasks, nested level, inactive tab, etc, are to be expected.
+- Non-number `delay` values are silently coerced into numbers.
+- You can include a string instead of a function, which is compiled and executed when the timer expires.
+This syntax is not recommended for the same reasons that make using `eval()` a security risk.

 I am not gonna talk about how to use it.
 But trying to dig a bit deepper.